steveszat/GRHWSample1/README.md

 # Guaranteed Rate Homework

- Consists of 4 projects: GRHomeworkConsole, GRHWAPI, GRHWLibrary, GHRWLibraryTests.
+ Consists of 4 projects: GRHomeworkConsole, GRHWAPI, GRHWLibrary and GHRWLibraryTests.
 Both GRHomeworkConsole and GRHWAPI make use of GRHWLibrary.

  GRHomeworkConsole